t0re199/OODL_DEMO/README.md

 **O**bject **O**riented **D**ata **L**anguage (**OODL**) is an imperative programming language I developed for my **Bacelor's Degree Thesis**.
 OODL is not open-source (yet?), this repo hosts only a demo.

-OODL makes developing a web application for collecting data as easy as instantiating an object in any object oriented programmin language.
+OODL makes developing a web application for collecting data as easy as instantiating an object in any object oriented programming language.

 The idea behind OODL is to think at the data collection process as a program to be implemented in some kind of language.